ryanpate/crypto-aggregator/content/blog/20250630-cryptocurrency_beginner_guide.md

 ---
 title: "What Is Cryptocurrency and How Does It Work?
-A Comprehensive Beginner’s Guide"
+A Comprehensive Beginner's Guide"
 date: 2025-06-30T00:00:00-05:00
 draft: false
 author: "Ryan Pate"
-description: "An in-depth beginner’s guide to cryptocurrency—explaining what cryptocurrency is, how blockchain works, methods to get started, top coins for beginners, and recommended resources with affiliate links for exchanges and wallets."
+description: "An in-depth beginner's guide to cryptocurrency—explaining what cryptocurrency is, how blockchain works, methods to get started, top coins for beginners, and recommended resources with affiliate links for exchanges and wallets."
 tags:
   - "what is cryptocurrency and how does it work"
-  - "beginner’s guide to cryptocurrency explained"
+  - "beginner's guide to cryptocurrency explained"
   - "crypto for beginners step by step"
   - "how to start investing in cryptocurrency"
   - "best cryptocurrencies for newbies 2025"